Miro0o/Docs-Notes/Information Science & Computer Science/🔑 CS Core/🛣️ Programming Language Processing & Program Execution/🤡 Program Execution (Runtime)/Procedure (Function) Call & Runtime Memory Layout.md

 Here is the stack before the function is called. `ebp` and `esp` point to the top and bottom of the caller stack frame.
 ![](../../../../../Assets/Pics/Pasted%20image%2020240902163556.png)

-**1. Push arguments onto the stack.** RISC-V passes arguments by storing them in registers, but x86 passes arguments by pushing them onto the stack.
+**1. Push function arguments onto the stack.** RISC-V passes arguments by storing them in registers, but x86 passes arguments by pushing them onto the stack.
 Note that esp is decremented as we push arguments onto the stack.
 Arguments are pushed onto the stack in reverse order.
 ![](../../../../../Assets/Pics/Pasted%20image%2020240902163609.png)

 **2. Push the old `eip` (`rip`) on the stack.** We are about to change the value in the `eip` register, so we need to save its current value on the stack before we overwrite it with a new value.
 When we push this value on the stack, it is called the `old eip` or the `rip` (return instruction pointer).[6](https://textbook.cs161.org/memory-safety/x86.html#fn:6)